iandennismiller/i0/README.md

 install_github("i0", "iandennismiller")
 ```

-If you receive the message `Error in library(devtools) : there is no package called devtools’`, you must first install **devtools** (see instructions below) then try again.
+If you receive the message `Error in library(devtools) : there is no package called devtools`, you must first install **devtools** (see instructions below) then try again.

 ```R
 install.packages("devtools")